Hebrews 7:15-28

 You will be a priest for ever.’

-22 Because God promised that to Jesus, we know that his new agreement with his people is very strong.
-It is a much better agreement than the old one.
+22 Because God promised that to Jesus, we know that his new covenant with his people is very strong.
+It is a much better covenant than the old one.

-23 In the old way, there were many Levite priests.
-Each one of them died, so that they could not continue to serve God as priests.
+23 In the past, there were many Levite priests.
+Each one of them died and they could not continue to serve God as priests.
 24 But Jesus lives for ever, so he will never stop being a priest.
-25 Jesus is always alive and he asks God to help his people.
+25 Jesus is alive and he is always asking God to help his people.
 So he can completely save everyone who believes in him.
 He will lead them to God.